yaronf/I-D/STAR/draft-ietf-acme-star.md

 It is worth noting that this has an implication in case of cancellation: in fact, from the time the next certificate is made available, the cancellation is not completely effective until the latter also expires.
-To avoid the client accidentally entering a broken state, the "next" certificate MUST be pre-dated so that it is already valid when it is published at the "star-certificate" URL.
-Note that the server might need to increase the recurrent-certificate-predate value to satisfy the latter requirement.
+To avoid the client accidentally entering a broken state, the notBefore of the "next" certificate MUST be set so that the certificate is already valid when it is published at the "star-certificate" URL.
+Note that the server might need to increase the auto-renewal lifetime-adjust value to satisfy the latter requirement.
-For further discussion on pre-dating, see {{operational-cons-clocks}}.
+For further rationale on the need for adjusting the certificate validity, see {{operational-cons-clocks}}.

-The server MUST NOT issue any additional certificates for this order beyond its recurrent-end-date.
+The server MUST NOT issue any additional certificates for this Order beyond its auto-renewal end-date.

-Immediately after the order expires, the server MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
+Immediately after the Order expires, the server MUST respond with 403 (Forbidden) to any requests to the star-certificate endpoint.
 The response SHOULD provide additional information using a problem document {{RFC7807}} with type "urn:ietf:params:acme:error:recurrentOrderExpired".
 Note that the Order resource's state remains "valid", as per the base protocol.

 ## Negotiating an unauthenticated GET
 {: #certificate-get-nego }